by KVDSI

 Image: LEDVANCE

 Eau Claire, WI adopted a new outdoor lighting ordinance in October 2025.
 Middleton, WI and Sheboygan, WI Planning Commissions have approved and forwarded to their respective city councils new outdoor lighting ordinances for consideration this month.
-All three limit fixture types, illumination levels, correlated color temperature and light trespass.
+All three limit fixture types, illumination levels, correlated color temperature and light trespass. (back)

 This letter is an overview of our activities and accomplishments during 2025 and our plans for 2026.